Homogeneous Field and WKB Approximation In Deformed Quantum Mechanics with Minimal Length: Abstract

 \section{Abstract}

-{}In the framework of the deformed quantum mechanics with minimal length, we consider the motion of a non-relativistic particle in a homogeneous external field.
+{}In the framework of the deformed quantum mechanics with a minimal length, we consider the motion of a non-relativistic particle in a homogeneous external field.
 We find the integral representation for the physically acceptable wave function in the position representation.\ Using the method of steepest descent, we obtain the asymptotic expansions of the wave function at large positive and negative arguments.
 We then employ the leading asymptotic expressions to derive the WKB connection formula, which proceeds from classically forbidden region to classically allowed one through a turning point.
-By the WKB connection formula, we prove the Bohr-Sommerfeld quantization rule up to $\mathcal{O}\left( \beta\right) $.
-We also show that, if the slope of the potential at a turning point is too steep, the WKB connection formula fall apart around the turning point.
+By the WKB connection formula, we prove the Bohr-Sommerfeld quantization rule up to $\mathcal{O}\left( \beta^{2}\right) $.
+We also show that, if the slope of the potential at a turning point is too steep, the WKB connection formula is no longer valid around the turning point.
+The effects of the minimal length on the classical motions are investigated using the Hamilton-Jacobi method.
+We also use the Bohr-Sommerfeld quantization to study statistical physics in deformed spaces with the minimal length.